mageng/game-of-life/README.md

 ### Setup

     npm install

     bower install

 ### Build once

     grunt build

 ### Build on file changes

     grunt serve

 ## Tests

-Test are built from 'src/test' and runs in the browser using public/test.html
+Test are built from 'src/test' using the build commands, and runs in the browser using public/test.html